certbot/certbot/certbot/docs/using.rst

 .. warning:: If you obtain certificates using ECDSA keys, you should be careful not to downgrade your Certbot installation since ECDSA keys are not supported by older versions of Certbot.
-Downgrades like this are possible if you switch from something like the snaps or certbot-auto to packages provided by your operating system which often lag behind.
+Downgrades like this are possible if you switch from something like the snaps or pip to packages provided by your operating system which often lag behind.

 Changing existing certificates from RSA to ECDSA